نوع مقاله : مقاله پژوهشی

 Domination and Subjugation: Finally, the research explores how these conceptual and normative ambiguities have facilitated the use of human rights as a tool for legitimizing domination, turning the discourse against its original purpose.

 The framework of the analysis is rooted in critical legal theory, which scrutinizes the power dynamics inherent in the law and legal discourses.
-By applying this lens to human rights, the article seeks to uncover the ways in which power structures have co-opted a discourse that was originally meant to challenge them.
+By applying this lens to human rights, the paper seeks to uncover the ways in which power structures have co-opted a discourse that was originally meant to challenge them.

 ∴ Results & Discussion ∴